 - Forskrift om Meldingssystem for smittsomme sykdommer (MSIS-forskriften).
 (Regulations concerning the collection and processing of health data in the Norwegian System for Communicable Diseases and for notification of infectious diseases).
 2003

-MSIS gives you statistics for infectious diseases from 1977 to today.
+MSIS on web gives you statistics for infectious diseases from 1977 to today.
 You can also create your own tables: